This concert is part of the New York Early Music Celebration : Holland & Flanders. www.NYEMC.org

 The two works by Josquin in today’s program illustrate his unusual ability to create moving emotional effects with music composed to a slow-moving foundation melody.
 His Stabat mater, as just mentioned, has the tenor of Binchois’s chanson “Comme femme desconfortée” sounding throughout.
 The chanson words express a lover’s extreme pain at losing her lover: “I am like a woman in agony, who has no further hope in life and cannot ever be consoled, but wishes for death night and day.”
 Josquin’s setting thereby casts Mary as the forlorn lover, whose loss of her beloved son Jesus causes her unbearable pain.
 In Inviolata, integra et casta es, Maria, the foundation melody comes from the chant sequence “Inviolata, integra et casta es, Maria.”
 Josquin has it sounding in canon at the upper fifth, with the temporal distance between “dux” (leading voice) and “comes” (companion voice) shrinking in each successive large section of the work, from three breves (whole notes) in Part I, to two breves in Part II, to one breve in Part III.
 The listener, however, hardly notices this rigidly architectonic ground plan, finding his or her attention drawn instead to the beguiling melodic fragments chasing each other throughout the piece in the foreground.
 Thus, the canon remains largely inaudible though controlling the work’s harmonies, while the elaborate pervading imitation that attracts our attention in the foreground has so graceful and elegant a profile that it seems to unfold independently of the ground plan.

-The prize for Netherlandish contrapuntal acrobatics in today’s pieces goes to Loyset Compère, whose entire Missa L’homme armé has the famous “L’homme armé” tune (the foundation melody of over 40 polyphonic Masses during the Renaissance) sounding in the “wrong” mode on E (the Phrygian) rather than on F (modified Lydian with B-flat) or G (Mixolydian, modified by many composers by the addition of B-flat).
+The prize for Netherlandish contrapuntal acrobatics in today’s pieces goes to Loyset Compère, whose entire Missa L’homme armé has the famous “L’homme armé” tune (the foundation melody of over 40 polyphonic Masses during the Renaissance) sounding in the “wrong” mode on E (the Phrygian) rather than on F (modified Lydian with B-flat to sound like modern F major) or G (Mixolydian, modified by many composers by the addition of B-flat to sound like modern G minor).
 In Agnus I the tune appears in canon at the half-step, with Final on E and Final on F. The verbal instruction for how the “comes” is to read the notes differently from the “dux” typically requires some thought to decipher, challenging the performers to transform the apparent meaning of the notation as it appears on the page.
 The instruction in Agnus I is “Canon in e la mi,” with the tune notated on F for the “dux.”
 The “comes” is therefore to read the tune a half-step lower, as if notated on E. In Agnus III the instruction is “Fuga unius temporis in epithono,” with the tune notated on D. Again the “comes” is to read the tune as if the Final is on E, but now a whole step higher than notated.
 Once the puzzle of the instructions has been solved, the musical effect of consonant canons at such close pitch proximity seems almost miraculous.

 Netherlandish contrapuntal virtuosity stands as the musical counterpart to the Netherlandish visual artists’ virtuosity in the realm of drawing and painting.
 Especially in the period under investigation, the more closely we examine Northern art, whether visual or sonic, the more admirable and thought-provoking it appears.